oslabs-beta/hacheQL/DOCUMENTATION.md

 ## expressHacheQL()

-Processes incoming GraphQL requests on the server.
+Process incoming GraphQL requests on the server.
-This function is similar to [nodeHacheQL()](#nodehacheql), but it's built specifically for Express.js and takes advantage of Express's middleware pattern.
+> This function is similar to [nodeHacheQL()](#nodehacheql), but it's built specifically for Express.js and takes advantage of Express's middleware pattern.

 <details><summary>Expand for details</summary>

 ### Behavior in detail
 Invoking expressHacheQL returns a function to be used as part of the middleware chain.
-The function caches new GraphQL queries and retrieves cached queries when they are needed.
-After this piece of middleware runs, the GraphQL query can be accessed at `req.body`.
+The middleware function caches new GraphQL queries and retrieves cached queries when they are needed.
+After the middleware function runs, the GraphQL query can be accessed at `req.body`.

 <hr>